MrDavidRios/remindr_releases/README.md

 # Remindr

-Remindr is a desktop app to help you and others keep track of what you need to get done.
+Remindr is a desktop app to help you keep track of what you need to get done.

 ## Installation